Class CharBitSet

 A convenience method that returns a String of Java source that constructs this CharBitSet directly from its raw bits, without any extra steps involved.

 This is intended to allow tests on one platform to set up CharBitSet values that store the results of some test, such as Character.isLetter(char), and to load those results on any platform without having to recalculate the results (potentially with incorrect results on other platforms).
 Notably, GWT doesn't calculate many Unicode queries correctly (at least according to their JVM documentation), and this can store their results for a recent Unicode version by running on the most recent desktop JDK, and storing to be loaded on other platforms.
+Some already-calculated bit sets are available in CharPredicates.

 Returns: